DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Additional Information on Experiment Setup

+For all the models, we set the temperature to $1$, consistent with the default and non-modifiable decoding setting in OpenAI models.

 For retrieval, we set the final Top-$K$ to 5.
 For web-based search, we retrieve between 5 and 10 documents per query, continuing the search until a sufficient number of valid documents is collected.
 All web data were collected in January 2026.
+For semantic similarity, we use the OpenAI \texttt{text-embedding-3-small} model.

 We apply a minimum document length threshold of 128 characters, and documents shorter than this threshold are filtered out.
 For diversity-aware retrieval, we initially retrieve 20 documents and apply reranking thereafter.
 In the reranking stage, we set the relevance–diversity trade-off parameters to $\alpha = 0.7$ and $\beta = 0.2$.